Rubber wear on concrete: dry and in-water conditions

 In Ref. \cite{ToBe}, a theoretical framework was developed to describe sliding wear in rubber.
 This theory incorporates the complex interplay between crack propagation, material properties, and contact mechanics.
 Building on this foundation, the current study presents additional experimental data to test the validity of the theory and explore new aspects of rubber wear.

-We use two styrene-butadiene (SB) rubber compounds, one with silica filler and one with carbon black filler.
+We use two styrene-butadiene rubber (SBR) compounds, one with silica filler and one with carbon black filler, and a natural rubber (NR) compound with carbon filler.
 Two concrete blocks with different surface roughness are used as substrates, enabling the investigation of the role of surface characteristics in determining wear behavior.
-Additionally, the influence of environmental conditions, such as wet and dry states, on wear rates is discussed, providing a comprehensive view of rubber wear mechanisms under various conditions.
-We note that rubber wear in water may not be \DIFdelbegin \DIFdelend \DIFaddbegin as critical for tires; however, in Northern Europe, approximately one-third \DIFaddend of the days \DIFdelbegin \DIFdelend \DIFaddbegin each year experience \DIFaddend precipitation (rain).
-In other applications, such as \DIFdelbegin \DIFdelend \DIFaddbegin dynamic \DIFaddend rubber seals in water or conveyor belts transporting wet materials, the rubber-countersurface \DIFaddbegin contact \DIFaddend may be permanently wet.
+Environmental conditions, such as dryness or wetness, are also an important factor in rubber wear.
+In certain regions such as Northern Europe, where approximately one-third of the days in a year experience precipitation, the wear of tires under wet conditions becomes significant.
+In other applications, such as dynamic rubber seals operating in water or conveyor belts transporting wet materials, the rubber may remain in contact with wet surfaces for extended periods.
+We therefore also investigate the wear of two compounds on dry substrate and in water, thereby providing a comprehensive understanding of rubber wear mechanisms under various conditions.

 0.3cm {\bf 2 Experimental methods}